Joes131205/scrimba-2023-javascriptmas/README.md

 # 2023 Javascriptmas

 ## Description
-This is a list of all of the completed Javascriptmas Challenge by @scrimba
+This is a list of all of the my attempt of completing all of the Javascriptmas Challenge by @scrimba

 [Scrimba's 2023 Javascriptmas Link](https://scrimba.com/learn/javascriptmas/)